College of Education and Human Development - George Mason University

 How long is the process from start to finish?

-Our graduate student examiners complete testing within an 8 to 10-week timeframe starting from the date of the parent interview.
+Our graduate student examiners complete assessment within an 8 to 10-week timeframe starting from the date of the parent interview.
 Case complexity and extenuating circumstances can change this timeline (like child illness, weather events, holidays etc.).

 Does my child have to miss school?